Daniel-KM/Omeka-S-module-Timeline/README.md

 Usage
 -----

-Once enabled, the module adds a new block for site pages.
-Simply select it and config it (the item pool and eventually the options).
+Once enabled, the module adds two new block for site pages.
+The first allows to create an automatic timeline, the other one an exhibit with selected items.
+Simply select one of them and config it (the item pool and eventually the options).

-### Add a Timeline Block
+### Add a Timeline Block or an Timeline Exhibit

 Creating a timeline is a two-step process: